CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/index.rst

     * - Prerequisite
       - Preparation/Notes
       - Link/Download
-    * - CyVerse account
+    * - |CyVerse_globe|_
-      - You will need a CyVerse account to complete this exercise
+      - You will need a CyVerse account to use our tools
       - |CyVerse User Portal|
-    * - Cyberduck
+    * - |cyberduck|_
-      - Standalone software for upload/download to Data Store
+      - CyberDuck File manager (Windows and Mac OS X only)
       - |Download Cyberduck|
+    * - |github|_
+      - GitHub allows you to create your own version controlled repositories
+      - |GitHub|
+    * - |gee|_
+      - Google Earth Engine (GEE) code editor account
+      - |GEE|

 Platform(s)
 ~~~~~~~~~~~

+We provide ready-to-use examples of (1) Docker containers with pre-configured geospatial software environments, (2) Notebook examples of NEON AOP geospatial data analyses,  & (3) ReadTheDocs style documentation that will allow for self-paced asynchonous learning as well as opportunities for in-person live coding.

 *We will use the following CyVerse platform(s):*